IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 one 20 GB archive.

 Conda environments are a common example: startup may require opening thousands of small files.
-This is one reason RCC prefers Apptainer images over Conda environments stored on shared network filesystems.
+This is one reason RCC prefers immutable Apptainer images over large Conda environments stored as production runtimes on shared network filesystems.

 ## 5. Streaming and random access